solarkennedy/xkyle.com/content/post/2022-12-01-platform-abstraction-theory.markdown

 ---
 slug: "A Fundamental Theory of Platforms: Part 1"
-title: "A Fundamental Theory of Platforms"
+title: "A Fundamental Theory of Platforms: Part 1"
 date: 2022-12-01T00:00:00-00:00
 published: false
 ---

+> Note: This is Part 1 on Platform Engineering theory.
+> Skip to [Part 2]({{< ref "2022-12-02-platform-abstraction-practice" >}}) if you are more interested in the practical aspects.

 Platform Engineering is the new hotness for 2022.
-I've been working with [Aaron Blohowiak](https://www.linkedin.com/in/aaronblohowiak) to think about platforms generally, trying to come up with a model to understand how their lifecycle, and what makes them good.
+I've been working with [Aaron Blohowiak](https://www.linkedin.com/in/aaronblohowiak) (Netflix) and [Scott Triglia](https://twitter.com/scott_triglia) (Stripe) to think about platforms generally, trying to come up with a model to understand how their lifecycle, and what makes them _good_.
 We've tried to use our past industry experience (good and bad), combined with external examples of platforms, to come up with some general rules about how they evolve over time.
-In this blog post I'll present our theory, and see how it aligns with some industry examples.
+In this blog post I'll present the theory, and see how it aligns with some industry examples.

 Before we jump into theory, how did we get here?
 I would argue a quick timeline looks like this: